SixArm/rust-quick-guide/book/rust-guideposts-book-1.0.0.md

 ## yew crate for client-side web app

 The Rust yew crate is a web development framework that allows developing fast and efficient client-side web applications using Rust programming language.
 The Yew crate uses a virtual DOM implementation to efficiently handle changes and updates to the user interface.
-The Yew crate is similar to React in terms of concepts and usage, but it is written entirely in Rust, and it is optimized for performance and safety.

-Some key features of the Rust yew crate include:
+Key features include:

 - Single-file components: This feature allows developers to write reusable code components in a single file, making it easier to manage and maintain the codebase.